akai-sh/T-REX/README.md

 # T-REX
-This repo provides the code for reproducing the experiments in T-REX, which teaching Large Language Models to reason about program execution
+This repo provides the code for reproducing the main experiments in T-REX, which teaching Large Language Models to reason about program execution
 ## prepare environments
 ```
 conda create -n llmexecutor python=3.9